ERC-CONSCIOUS/project-website-repo/content/_index.md

     id: about
     content:
       title: |
-        Research Lab for
-        **Advancing Science**
+        Welcome to the ERC CONSCIOUS Project Website
       text: |
-        We are a leading research group focused on pushing the boundaries of knowledge through innovative research and collaboration.
-Our multidisciplinary team works on cutting-edge projects at the intersection of technology and science.
+        As members of the Sussex Centre for Consciousness Science, our work spans computational, experimental, and philosophical approaches towards understanding conscious experience.
+We are supported by the ERC CONSCIOUS grant awarded to PI Anil Seth.
+We are based at the University of Sussex, UK.

       primary_action:
         text: Join Our Team
         url: '#team'